cloudfoundry-attic/health_manager/README.md

 * `error` - HM received an error response from the Cloud Controller bulk API
 * `warn` - a droplet analysis was initiated while the previous droplet analysis was still going
 * `info` - HM registered a new VCAP component, HM is shutting down
-* `debug2` - HM received a heartbeat from a DEA, HM compares an app's expected and known states
+* `debug2` - HM received a heartbeat from a DEA, HM compares an app's desired and known states
 * `debug` - HM starts/stops an instance